 Why choose the B.S.W. at Marian?

-As a student majoring in social work at Marian, you will acquire the values, knowledge, and skills you need to help make our world a better place.
+As a student majoring in social work at Marian, you will acquire the values, knowledge, and skills you need to be a social worker who will help make our world a better place for all people.

 What will you study?